web-archive-group/ELXN42-Article/elxn42.md

 - URL analysis, comparing both to Archive-It collections and the [Wayback Availability API](https://archive.org/help/wayback_api.php) to add to our understanding of crawl completeness;
 - and image analysis, using an archive of extracted images.

-Our article introduces our collecting work, the analysis we have done, and provides a framework for other collecting institutions to do similar work with our off-the-shelf open-source tools.
+Our article introduces our collecting work, ethical considerations, the analysis we have done, and provides a framework for other collecting institutions to do similar work with our off-the-shelf open-source tools.
+We conclude by ruminating about connecting Twitter archiving with a broader web archiving strategy.

 ## Introduction